gitter-badger/angular_sprinkles/README.md

 <% end %>
 ```

-As opposed to the `bind` helper, bindings made here do not apply to the scope of the root controller.
+In contrast with the `bind` helper, bindings made here do not apply to the scope of the root controller.

 ### Inlining function calls